Fahren1t/Samurai-Game/README.md

    ![image](https://github.com/user-attachments/assets/f8bb7b9a-350d-466d-a655-05d7c26892a2)

       Professional tool(Monday.com): The requirement details are written inside.
 When clicked on the requirement, a page shows up, and at that page click on the "item description" page to see the details.
-      They are exactly the same requirements as the notion ones in notion.
+      They are exactly the same requirements as the ones in notion.

    ![image](https://github.com/user-attachments/assets/1196ce4e-b168-4d67-add1-dc186345f8ea)